“Do you know what you’re having yet?”

 What it’s Really Like Not Finding Out the Gender of Your Baby

-Not finding out the sex of your baby?
+Are you not finding out the sex of your baby?
 Expect the unexpected.

 Answering that “Do you know what you’re having yet?” question with a “We’re not finding out” frequently prompts someone to share how they could never do that.
-They go on to explain how it’s because they are such a planner or have a type-A personality.
+They explain how it’s because they are such a planner or have a type-A personality.
 Well, I’m here to tell you that even the planners can survive pregnancy without finding out.
 And it won’t drive you crazy — at least for the most part.